-Question Number Answer Mark 7 (d) AO2 Indicative content Reasons for supporting this statement could be: God created all races Jesus did not discriminate Christians will be judged on how they treat other people Reasons for not supporting this statement could be: Other approaches are possible and must be marked according to the levels.
+Question Number Answer Mark 7 (d) AO2 Indicative content Reasons for supporting this statement could be: Allah created all races Muhammad did not discriminate Muslims will be judged on how they treat other people Reasons for not supporting this statement could be: it is the role of governments to work for racial harmony Allah gives people free will people are too busy to get involved in racial harmony Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: Candidates who do not refer to Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for • a simple reason 3 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for 3 a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason
+Award marks as follows: Candidates who do not refer to Islam in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for 3 three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or two developed reasons or two developed reasons or two developed reasons 3

-Question Number Correct Answer Partially Correct Answer Reject Mark 8 (a) AO1 the right to practise your religion and change your religion being able to practise your religion being able to change your religion worshipping freely Any alternative doing/thinking what you want within your religion believing whatever you want Any alternative wording of the above points is acceptable.
-(1) Answers which define a different key word (0) 2 wording of the above points is acceptable.
+Number Correct Answer Partially Correct Answer Reject Mark v a practise your religion and change your religion being able to practise your religion doing/thinking what you want within your religion believing whatever you want Any alternative wording of the above points is acceptable.
+(1) Answers which define a different key word (0) 2

-Question Number Answer 8 (b) AO2 Indicative content Answers which think that Christians should help to promo harmony are likely to use such reasons as: God created all races Jesus promoted racial harmony Christians will be judged on how they treat other promote racial harmony are likely to use such reasons as: people have free will 4 it is the role of governments to work for racial harmony some people live in single race societies Other approaches are possible and must be marked according to the levels.
+Question Answer Number 8 (b) AO2 Indicative content Answers which think that Muslims should help to promote racial harmony are likely to use such reasons as: Allah created all races Muhammad promoted racial harmony Muslims will be judged on how they treat other people Answers which do not think that Muslims should help to promote racial harmony are likely to use such reasons as: people have free will it is the role of governments to work for racial harmony some people live in single race societies Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: one brief reason (e.g. Jesus promoted racial harmony) 1 mark two brief reasons or one developed reason (e.g. Jesus promoted racial harmony, he told the parable of the Good Samaritan) 2 marks For a personal response with: two reasons with one developed For a personal response with: two developed reasons 4 marks
+Award marks as follows: For a personal response with: one brief reason (e.g. Muhammad promoted racial harmony) 1 mark two brief reasons or one developed reason (e.g. Muhammad promoted racial harmony by having an African prayer caller) 2 marks For a personal response with: two reasons with one developed 3 marks For a personal response with: two developed reasons 4 marks